-WCJC does not operate a student health center.
-However ,the College is concerned about students' health and welfare and will make important health information available through the school bulletin, pamphlets, and periodic notices.
+WCJC is concerned about students' health and welfare and will make information available, as needed, via the school website, informational pamphlets, and periodic notices.

 The College encourages students to review the following healthcare information and take steps to protect themselves and their families.